Ronath1/lottery_result_display/README.md

 📌 Automation – Schedule daily updates without manual checking.

 📌 Data Analysis – Store results for statistical tracking and insights.

+## 🔮 Future Improvements

+✅ Expose results via REST API (fetch by date, latest draw, etc.).

+✅ Add a web frontend for public display.

+✅ Include a daily scheduler to auto-update results.

+✅ Create a visualization dashboard for trends and analytics.

+## ✨ This project is a foundation for building automated lottery tracking systems.
+It can grow into a full-featured application with APIs, dashboards, and scheduled updates.